Kelvin water dropper: Details

 If the buckets are metal conductors, then the built-up charge resides on the outside of the metal, not in the water.
 This is part of the electrical induction process, and is an example of the related "Faraday's ice bucket".
 Also, the idea of bringing small amounts of charge into the center of a large metal object with a large net charge, as happens in Kelvin's water dropper, relies on the same physics as in the operation of a van de Graaff generator.

 The discussion above is in terms of charged droplets falling.
 The inductive charging effects occur while the water stream is continuous.
 This is because the flow and separation of charge occurs already when the streams of water approach the rings, so that when the water passes through the rings there is already net charge on the water.
 When drops form, some net charge is trapped on each drop as gravity pulls it toward the like-charged container.

 When the containers are metal, the wires may be attached to the metal.
 Otherwise, the container-end of each wire must dip into the water.
 In the latter case, the charge resides on the surface of the water, not outside of the containers.

 The apparatus can be extended to more than two streams of droplets.

 In 2013, a combined group from the University of Twente (the Netherlands) constructed a microfluidic version of the Kelvin water dropper, which yields electrical voltages able to charge, deform and break water droplets of micrometric size by just using pneumatic force instead of gravity.

 A year later, they developed another version of a microfluidic Kelvin water dropper, using a microscale liquid jet (which then broke into microdroplets) shot onto a metal target, which yielded a maximum 48% efficiency.

-Historical Background
+Historical background

-In De Magnete, published in 1600, Gilbert included studies of static electricity produced by amber and its interaction with water.
+In De Magnete, published in 1600, William Gilbert included studies of static electricity produced by amber and its interaction with water.
 He observed the formation of conical structures on water which are commonly now called Taylor cones.

 Other early studies noting the interaction of static electricity with water and reported in the English language include: